How To Find A Therapist

 6. Find a mental health support group: Go to a support group in your area and ask if anyone knows of a therapist that can help you with your mental health issues.
 Many people in these groups will be able to give you some names of people in your area that can help you.

-8. Get the details: Ask whether the therapist has had experience in dealing with your concerns.
+8. Get the details: Ask whether the therapist has had experience in dealing with your issues.
 Find where the therapist is located, what hours are available for your treatment, and if the therapist will see you in an emergency.
-In addition, find out in advance what the fees are and their payment plans.
+In addition, find out in advance what the fees are and what their payment plans are.

 9. Measure your progress: The key component of having an effective therapist is affordability, the ability to talk to your counselor, and how effective they are in finding the answers to your current problems.
 Your main goal is to find the answers that will help manage your mental health issues.

 10. Do what is best for you: Choose a mental health professional that you feel comfortable talking to.
 You can always change counselors down the road so don’t pressure yourself if things don’t work out.
-If you do not see any improvement in your mental health after a couple of months, you may want to find someone else who can help reduce your fears, anxieties, and depression.
+If you do not see any improvement in your mental health, you may want to find someone else who can help reduce your fears, anxieties, and depression.